About Grace — a local-first Bible study app

 From the in-app Downloads menu you can add (all optional, all free):

-- Additional public-domain English translations (ASV, BBE, and more from BibleSuperSearch).
+- Additional public-domain English translations.

 - Additional dictionaries (Webster 1844, Webster 1913).